tufts-nolop/nolop-software-infrastructure/3d-print-server-setup.md

 In the imager, click the gear icon to set the hostname to pX, enable SSH, and set the password for user `pi`.

-Copy `octopi-wpa-supplicant.txt` to `/boot/octopi-wpa-supplicant.txt` on the boot partition.
+Copy `octopi-wpa-supplicant.txt` to the boot partition of the SD card.

-Edit `/boot/octopi-wpa-supplicant.txt` so that it has the correct wifi password (which we can't store on the internet) from the Nolop whiteboard.
+Edit `octopi-wpa-supplicant.txt` so that it has the correct wifi password (which we can't store on the internet) from the Nolop whiteboard.

 Add the line `enable_uart=1` at the bottom of `/config.txt` on the boot partition.